Hey all you Football Fans. Here I want to go over the basic rules of American Football with you.

 On the other hand, if a play loses yardage this makes the effort more challenging.

-So, if on 1st and 10 the opening play results in the Offense being pushed back (let’s say 6 yards) this is added on to the needed distance.
+So, if the opening play on 1st and 10 results in the Offense being pushed back (say, by 6 yards), the team adds this to the needed distance.
 It would become 2nd and 16!

-If the offensive team is unable to make the 10 yard gain over the 4 DOWNS then the ball is given to the opposing team (A Turnover) for their 1st and 10 and they get to take over the offense.
+If the offensive team fails to make a 10-yard gain over the 4 DOWNS, they hand over the ball to the opposing team (A Turnover), who then takes over the offense for their 1st and 10.

 There is a lot going on during a football game and very often it can be quite confusing,

 The game is far from random and when players line up ready to play the ball, there is a plan in place.